MicheleBertoli/react-automata/README.md

 #### machineState

 The current state of the state machine.

-Using this value is discouraged, as it couples the UI and the state machine.
+> The use of this value is discouraged, as it couples the component and the state machine.

 ```js
 <button onClick={this.handleClick}>